Johnson–Nyquist noise: Thermal noise on capacitors

 This charge noise is the origin of the term "kTC noise".
 Although independent of the resistor's value, all of the kTC noise arises in the resistor.
-Therefore, it would incorrect to double-count both a resistor's thermal noise and its associated kTC noise, and the temperature of the resistor alone should be used, even if the resistor and the capacitor are at different temperatures.
+Therefore, it would be incorrect to double-count both a resistor's thermal noise and its associated kTC noise, and the temperature of the resistor alone should be used, even if the resistor and the capacitor are at different temperatures.
 Some values are tabulated below: